 It’s the whole reason I started the show.
 I wanted to learn from some incredibly smart, family-centric, wealthy, philanthropic, independent, in control of their future rock stars that would motivate me to give my family the best life possible.
 And it’s worked.

-That is just a short list of the things our family has done during the last two years.
-I honestly believe that if it weren’t for the over 100 interviews I’ve done with young millionaires, financially independent couples and debt-free parents, I don’t think we would have had that much success.
+That is just a short list of the things our family has done during the last 5 years.
+I honestly believe that if it weren’t for the over 200 interviews I’ve done with young millionaires, financially independent couples, and debt-free parents, I don’t think we would have had that much success.

 Now the other major reason I wanted to start a podcast was to help others.
 I have a feeling in my brain, my bones, my heart that I want to give back.
 I love helping people win.
 It makes me happy.

-When you’re deep in debt and feel like you’re drowning, we forget our dreams because they seem so impossible.
-Take some time to dream together with your spouse.
+When we’re overwhelmed and our financial situation isn’t looking so hot, we forget our dreams because they seem so impossible.
+Take some time to dream together with your partner.

 - Do you want to own your own business?

 - Are you ready to stay at home with the kids?